Comment on page

 The RedirectURL provides the address via which the buyer is redirected to the PaymentPage.
 This can be done automatically via calling up the Iframe or by embedding the URL in an HTML link that must be clicked on by the buyer.

 The RedirectUrl can only be called one time, due to security restraints.
 Please make sure, that the RedirectUrl cannot be called twice.
-The second call will automatically trigger the FailUrl or AbortUrl, if the latter is defined!
+The second call will automatically trigger the call to the

 Redirect the buyer to the RedirectUrl from the PaymentPage Initialize response, using your desired method.
 The transaction will be fully processed by the PaymentPage.
 The Payment Page handles all steps automatically, including 3D Secure and DCC.
 No additional steps are necessary on the merchant website.